Sturm Ruger's quarterly profit misfire hits shares

 However, he said the stock reaction was overdone as the slowdown was expected.

-The gun maker's shares fell 7.8 percent to $63.02 late Wednesday afternoon.
+The gun maker's shares fell about 7 percent to $63.72 in midday trading on Wednesday.
 The stock has risen more than 18 percent in the 12 months to Tuesday's close on the New York Stock Exchange.